Simple online tools for developers, networking, text and conversions.

 Frequently asked questions

-What does URL Path Extractor return?
+What does a URL Path Extractor do?

-Does it keep query strings?
+Does it include the query string?

-Can I paste a full URL?
+Do I need a full URL?

 When should I use URL Path Extractor?